American Rivers Conference men's basketball tournament

 The American Rivers Conference men's basketball tournament is the annual conference basketball championship tournament for the NCAA Division III American Rivers Conference.
 It is a single-elimination tournament and seeding is based on regular season records.

 The tournament was previously known as the Iowa Intercollegiate Athletic Conference men's basketball tournament, changing its name with the league in 2018–19.

-As conference champion, the winner receives the ARC's automatic bid to the NCAA Men's Division III Basketball Championship.
+As conference champion, the winner receives the A-R-C's automatic bid to the NCAA Men's Division III Basketball Championship.

 Buena Vista are the most successful team, with 7 titles.